aposteriori-sg/tutorials/courses/10 Arduino with mBlock/30 Analog IO/10 Dimmer Effect.md

 ## Analog Output

-Let's improve the Basic LED project by introducing dimmer effect:
+Let's improve the Basic LED project by introducing a dimmer effect:

 ![](images/pulse.gif)

 Note that the LED is not turning on and shutting off instantly, but rather slowly getting brighter and then dimming out.

 Digital Signals:

 * Low vs. High
 * False vs. True
 * 0V or 5V